-- Review and approve the Community Partnership Grant and Mini-Grant Applications prior to release; - Review and provide recommendations to staff of the evaluation criteria and allocation of points assigned to each; - Review and evaluate the submitted applications to provide a funding recommendation to the funding agency.
-The Committee shall hear oral presentations by applicants as part of the review and evaluation of the submitted grant applications.
+- Review City's priority areas and advise the City Commission of any recommended changes; - Review and approve the Community Partnership Grant and Mini-Grant Applications prior to release; - Annually review and provide recommendations to staff of the evaluation criteria and allocation of points assigned to each; - Prior to the release of the Grant Application, the Committee may set a maximum grant award per applicant in accordance with the City budget; - Review and evaluate the submitted applications to provide a funding recommendation to the City Commission.
+The Committee shall hear presentations by applicants as part of the review and evaluation of the submitted grant applications.
 The oral presentations shall be in support of what has been provided in the application or otherwise demonstrate the information contained therein for clarification purposes.
 No new information or material not already provided in the application is to be presented during oral presentations.
-Following the oral presentation, the Committee will evaluate the applicant through an additional rating process to rank and provide funding recommendations (appeals of the Committee funding recommendation shall be made to the City Manager/Executive Director within five (5) days of notification); and - Hear appeals filed by a Grantee whose grant agreement has been terminated.
+Following the oral presentation, the Committee will evaluate the applicant through an additional rating process to rank and provide funding recommendations (appeals of the Committee funding recommendation shall be made to the City Manager within five (5) days of notification); and - Hear appeals filed by a Grantee whose grant agreement has been terminated by the City.